 Good field practice can be crucial to minimizing fusarium wilt issues.
 Crop rotation, solarization of soil, removal of wild cucurbits which can host the disease, and verification of disease free seeds are all key to preventing the occurrence of fusarium fungus.

 Pre-harvest fungicides do not seem to affect the spread to a high degree but post-harvest applications are helpful.
-Immersing fruit in hot water for 1 minute or in a fungicide recommended for use on post-harvest fruit will prevent the spread of the disease to the rest of the harvest.
+Immersing fruit in hot water for one minute or in a fungicide recommended for use on post-harvest fruit will prevent the spread of the disease to the rest of the harvest.
 Avoid injuring fruit which can also provide entry points for the fungus.